dropsite-ai/llmfs/README.md

 # LLMFS

-**The Open-Source Virtual Filesystem Built for AI and Human Collaboration**
+**The Open-Source Virtual Filesystem Built for AI and Human Collaboration 🤝**

 ---